krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ## The presence matrix

-A *presence matrix* is the data structure that records the presence mass values resulting from the sampling process described in [@fig:system-presences-discrete].
+A *presence matrix* is a data structure that records the presence mass values resulting from the sampling process described in [@fig:system-presences-discrete].